anthonysharpy/sandbank/README.md

 ### Disk

 The disk space used is less than the amount of memory used.
 Changes to the cache are written slowly to the disk over time in a background thread.
-Under extreme loads (i.e. thousands of documents being written to disk per second) this may throttle your hard-drive a little, but it shouldn't impact performance too much.
+Under extreme loads (i.e. hundreds/thousands of documents being written to disk per second) this may throttle your hard-drive a little, but it shouldn't impact performance too much.
 Using a HDD though is not recommended.

 ## Consistency and Safety

 Data is written to disk slowly over time.
 The frequency at which this is done is configurable in `Config.cs`, although I'd recommend leaving that alone unless you understand what you're doing.
-Any data that is not written to disk is lost on a crash or server restart, so it is recommended you call `ForceWriteCache()` on server shutdown to force-write all data to disk.
-But if you're fine with potentially losing the last few seconds of changes then you don't have to.
+Any data that is not written to disk is lost on a crash or server restart, but you can call `ForceWriteCache()` before an anticipated server shutdown to force-write all data to disk.
+However, if you're fine with potentially losing the last few seconds of changes, then you don't have to.

 Transactions are not currently supported but if this is something that you would find useful then please make an issue or let me know :-)